 B. Hazardous Waste, Used Oil, Petroleum Contact Water, and Spent Mercury

-The Licensee shall comply with all applicable non-procedural provisions of Chapter 62-730, F.A.C., for any hazardous waste generated within the certified facility.
+1. The Licensee shall comply with all applicable non-procedural provisions of Chapter 62-730, F.A.C., for any hazardous waste generated within the Certified Facility.
 An EPA identification number must be obtained before beginning hazardous waste activities unless the facility is a Conditionally Exempt Small Quantity Generators (CESQGs).
-CESQGs generate no more than 100 kg (220 lbs) of hazardous waste in any month.
+CESQGs generate no more than 100 kg (220 lbs) of hazardous waste in any month and have less than 1,000 kg (2,200 lbs) of accumulated hazardous waste at any one time.

-The Licensee shall comply with all applicable provisions of Chapter 62-710, F.A.C., for any used oil and used oil filters generated within the certified facility.
+2. The Licensee shall comply with all applicable provisions of Chapter 62-710, F.A.C., for any used oil and used oil filters generated within the Certified Facility.

-The Licensee shall comply with all applicable provisions of Chapter 62-737, F.A.C., for any spent mercury-containing lamps and devices generated within the certified facility.
+3. The Licensee shall comply with all applicable provisions of Chapter 62-737, F.A.C., for any spent mercury-containing lamps and devices generated within the Certified Facility.

-The Licensee shall comply with all applicable provisions of Chapter 62-740, F.A.C., for any petroleum contact water located within the Certified Facility.
+4. The Licensee shall comply with all applicable provisions of Chapter 62-740, F.A.C., for any petroleum contact water located within the Certified Facility.